Before You Begin

 It also can prove helpful to use internal links in your posts to guide visitors to other parts of your website.
 If the main goal of your blog involves increasing awareness of your online store, for example, an internal link can make it easy for readers to find your product page.

-For more information about identifying your website goals, check out our How To Design a Successful Website guide.
+For more information about identifying your website goals, check out our How To Structure a Website guide.

 Creating Engaging Content for Your Blog Layout